typedb/typedb-docs/_02-running-grakn/03-configuration.md

 <div class="alert">
 [Important]
 For production use, it is recommended that the `data-dir` is set to a path outside of `$GRAKN_HOME`.
-This helps making the process of upgrading Grakn easier.
+This helps to make the process of upgrading Grakn easier.
 </div>

 ### Host and port